thomas-neville/responsive-redesign-fesc/docs/proposal.md

 * more than five different font colors
 * styles change on linked pages

+There are many pages on this website - navigation and styles change throughout the website.

 W3C Validator:
 34 Errors, 25 warnings
 Many errors are undefined entity references